telerik/teststudio-docs/docs/prerequisites/configure-your-browser/firefox.md

 # Configuring Firefox for Test Studio Automation#

-To configure Mozilla Firefox for web automation in Test Studio the following steps need to be performed: <br>
+To configure Firefox for web automation with Test Studio, there are certain settings required.
+Complete the following steps to adjust the browser for test recording and execution.

 ## 1. Install Progress Extension